100000000x/website/_posts/2020-10-23-django-react-boilerplate-saas.md

 pip install django
 ```

 Please take a look at Django version.
-We will need this to create `requirements.txt` file.
+We will need it to save in `requirements.txt` file.
 Please add `requirements.txt` in `backend` directory with your Django version.
 In my case it was:

 ```bash
 # content of backend/requirements.txt